GENERAL INFO

 BOOKS

-Thomas has written four books from 2012 to 2022.
+Thomas has written four books.

 ‘The Cauliflower Diet’ released by Penguin Random House in February, 2016 received rave reviews from almost all major Indian media.
 It is a low-carb diet book in which she has created several unique recipes using the cauliflower as a substitute for rice and other carb-heavy flour.